Nalhin/Navigation/README.md

 ### Testing

 One of the goals of separating domain components into separate libraries (based on interfaces) was to simplify their testability.
-Using interfaces instead of classes allows designing particular implementations for testing purposes (e.g. an in-memory version of an exporter) , thus reducing the need to create mocks and stubs for specific test scenarios.
+Using interfaces instead of classes allows providing particular implementations for testing purposes (e.g. an in-memory version of an exporter) , thus reducing the need to create mocks and stubs for specific test scenarios.